As an Amazon Associate we earn from qualifying purchases.

 Butternut squash puree is made from roasted or boiled butternut squash, salt, and spices broken down in a blender or food processor.
 Liquids can be added to thin out the consistency of the puree to desired texture.

-Our Approach to Butternut Squash Puree
+My Approach to Butternut Squash Puree

 Originally, I had it in the instructions to cut the squash down into 1 inch pieces, but this is pretty difficult to do if you have never handled a squash before.
 While you can get more flavor developing from the higher surface area of the small cut squash, it is far easier to just cut it in half the long way for roasting.